-Digital Media/Multimedia Production certificate

-Describe (below) the process by which the need for the new program or certificate was identified.
-Along with the summary, delineate the parties that have endorsed the new program such as Advisory Board, Faculty, and/or Ad Hoc Committees.
+List new program or certificate.
+Digital Media/Multimedia Production certificate Describe (below) the process by which the need for the new program or certificate was identified.
+Along with the summary, delineate the parties t that have endorsed the new program such as Advisory Board, Faculty, and/or Ad Hoc Commit tees.
 Submit Minutes of meetings and endorsements along with this form.

-The process was a slow unfolding based on listening to our students requests and community needs.
+The process was a slow unfolding based on listen ing to our students requests and community needs.
 The visual Art Department and the leadership of Dean Dr. Teed, it was decided it was time to move forward with creating a Digital Arts track.

-The program needs were based on assessing local business from marketing and advertising firms to mega churches and the medical industry.
-Once those opportunities were identified we designed the courses and ultimately a certificate program to fulfill those needs

-Provide a summary of the Salary Levels that graduates of this Program can expect to make.

-It is wide and diverse 18k-60k with a median of 28k

-Briefly describe the existing resources available needed to implement this new program.

-We already received the funds from Perkins and are good to go.
+Provide a summary of the Program needs analys sis.
+The program needs were based on assessing loca al business from marketing and advertising firms to mega churches and the medical industry.
+Once the hose opportunities were identified we designed the courses and ultimately a certificate program to fu ulfill those needs Provide a summary of the Salary Levels that gra It is wide and diverse 18k-60k with a median of 2 8k Briefly describe the existing resources available needed to implement this new program.
+We already received the funds from Perkins and d are good to go.
 Computers are in, we are just waiting for furniture and build out.

-Briefly describe the additional resources needed to implement this new program.

-We have it all secured

-List information here

-Briefly describe any Industry Certification available for student to take during or following completion this program.
+Briefly describe the additional resources needed d to implement this new program.
+Markeys & ell second We have it all secured Briefly describe any Program Accreditation requ ired for this program.
+List information here Briefly describe any Industry Certification availa ble for student to take during or following completion this program.
+N/A Project (below) the average enrollment for core courses.
+40

-N/A

 Describe (below) how this projection was determined.

 By student and industry needs.

 List (below) similar programs or certificates at other colleges and universities.

 St Peters State college, Seminole State College, Central Florida College